watsonmw/fe2-intro/docs/overview.md

 2. Draw polygon outline (edges or curves!) to a temp buffer (CPU or Blitter depending...)
 3. Composite temp buffer & fill spans to the screen buffer (Blitter)

-Each new operation in this process would have to be fed either by via an interrupt or, more likely, from a [Copper](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node0047.html) list.
-For small polygons this is a lot of setup process, and may not have been worth it.
+Each Blitter operation in this process would have to be fed either by via an interrupt or, more likely, from a [Copper](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node0047.html) list.
+In this case the Copper instructions for each graphics primitive must be written by CPU and then read back & processed by the Blitter.
+For small polygons this is a lot of overhead, and may not have been worth it.

+With the wide variety of graphics primitives rendered, at any point during the render if you have to switch back to using the CPU to render, then you need multiple Copper lists and to manage separate draw lists of stuff for CPU to render / stuff Blitter to render.

-Also, even if your Amiga has an upgraded CPU, the Blitter still runs at the same speed.
+Also, even if your Amiga has an upgraded CPU the Blitter still runs at the same speed (the game was developed on an Amiga 2000 with a 68030 accelerator card).

 Anyway, in the end for FE2, the CPU was used as the rasteriser.
-No doubt this was also partly due to having to write CPU rasteriser code for the AtariST anyway and the marginal, if any, performance return on using the Blitter.
+No doubt this was also partly due to having to write CPU rasteriser code for the AtariST anyway and the marginal, if any, performance return on using the Blitter in the given circumstances.

 For a discussion on this issue, see:
 [StackExchange - Why Amiga Blitter was not faster than AtariST for 3D](https://retrocomputing.stackexchange.com/questions/7626/why-were-3D-games-on-the-amiga-not-faster-than-on-similar-16-bit-systems-like-th)

+This is not to say the Blitter couldn't be a better option, it's all just engineering trade-offs.
+It's totally possible you could set things up so that the Blitter is the better option, but that would likely be a very different looking game.

+It's worth noting the span renderers are kind of setup in a way that could be used to feed the Blitter, so perhaps that was tried and abandoned.
+Seems likely it was used in a previous incarnation of the renderer or at least in some experiments.

 ## Music & Sound